Frederick J. Klorczyk III is a Partner with Bursor & Fisher, P.A. Fred focuses his practice on complex civil litigation and consumer class actions.

 Ebin v.
 Kangadis Food Inc., 297 F.R.D.
 561 (S.D.N.Y.
 2014), granting nationwide class certification of false advertising and other claims brought by purchasers of purported “100% Pure Olive Oil” product.

 Ebin v.
 Kangadis Food Inc., 2014 WL 737878 (S.D.N.Y.
 Feb.
 25, 2014), denying distributor’s motion for summary judgment against nationwide class of purchasers of purported “100% Pure Olive Oil” product.

 Gregorio v.
 Premier Nutrition Corp., Case No. 17-cv-05987-AT (S.D.N.Y.
 2019) – final approval granted for $9 million class settlement to resolve claims of protein shake purchasers for alleged false advertising.

 Ruppel v.
 Consumers Union of United States, Inc., Case No. 16-cv-02444-KMK (S.D.N.Y.
 2018) – final approval granted for $16.375 million class settlement to resolve claims of magazine subscribers for alleged statutory privacy violations.

 In re: Kangadis Food Inc., Case No. 8-14-72649 (Bankr.
 E.D.N.Y.
-2014) – class claims resolved for $2 million as part of a Chapter 11 plan of reorganization, after a corporate defendant filed for bankruptcy following the certification of nationwide claims alleging that its olive oil was sold with false and misleading representations.
+Dec.
+17, 2014) – resolved class action claims for $2 million as part of a Chapter 11 plan of reorganization, after a corporate defendant filed for bankruptcy following the certification of nationwide claims alleging that its olive oil was sold with false and misleading representations.